OctopusDeploy/blog/blog/2021-11/safe-schema-updates-7-near-zero-downtime-deployment/index.md

 Small, frequent, and simple changes are safer.
 Big, infrequent, and complex changes are more dangerous.
 If you disagree, re-read this series from [the beginning](https://octopus.com/blog/safe-schema-updates-1-delivery-hell).

 Databases rarely exist in isolation.
 When making database schema changes, we usually need to consider dependencies.
-Databases typically serve “front-end” applications/services, which means schema changes often need to be co-ordinated with changes to other systems.
+Databases typically serve front-end applications/services, which means schema changes often need to be coordinated with changes to other systems.

 A period of downtime is probably required because we can’t risk serving mismatched versions: